resource-banner

 Launching an Automation Program

 From the onset of an automation program consideration should be given to what is required to achieve success and to enable the program to expand and grow.
 As a first step, an automation champion is typically designated to create a fit-for-purpose Operating Model and Governance Framework.
-At Reveal Group we call our service offering related to establishing an Operating Model, our Blueprint for Scale (BfS), which we tailor to meet each of our clients’ unique operating environments and their desired scale for the program.
+At Reveal Group we call our service offering related to establishing an Operating Model our Blueprint for Scale (BfS), which we tailor to meet each of our clients’ unique operating environments and their desired scale for the program.

-From there, the Organization & People component outlines the roles required to meet the program objectives and to ensure all task accountabilities and responsibilities are clearly articulated.
-Once roles are defined, training plans are developed to ensure each person being placed into a role will be able to develop the skills necessary to be successful.
-Finally, a Governance Framework and Change Management functions, including communication strategy for all stakeholders which support the COE / Operating Model, should be introduced, and designed to evolve as the program scales.
+Finally, a Governance Framework and Change Management functions, including a communication strategy for all stakeholders that support the COE / Operating Model, should be introduced and designed to evolve as the program scales.
 The figure below is an example of an Automation Governance Framework to support the flow of information between various program stakeholders.

 Strategies for buy-in and adoption of process automation